 Pexip Infinity Fusion Gateway for Skype for Business

-On the 1st August 2017, it was announced that Pexip Infinity Fusion Gateway is now certified for Skype for Business Server.
-This means that any customers running the latest 15.1 software, and using Pexip as a gateway (Pexip Infinity Fusion), now have a certified solution for Skype for Business Server video interoperability with VTCs.
+Just over a month ago on the 1st August 2017, it was announced that Pexip Infinity Fusion Gateway is now certified for Skype for Business Server.
+This means that any customers running version 15.1 software and using Pexip as a gateway (Pexip Infinity Fusion), now have a certified solution for Skype for Business Server video interoperability with VTCs.
 Pexip is the only vendor in the world to have this status.

 Well, it just works.
 Before I joined Pexip, I wanted to test out software on my home PC in a virtual environment with Skype for Business Server and I followed the docs guides published online and was astonished at how easy it was.
 I made up my mind up to join this company rather than another company that I was also tempted by.
 I’ve never looked back since joining this great team.
 Everyone is so passionate about what they do.
 Seeing features and fixes added to the product each day still amazes me after nearly two years.

 The certification is a great stamp of approval from Microsoft for clients who want that reassurance that they are deploying a certified platform.
-However, this hasn’t stopped customers like Arup, HPE, Vodafone, Department of Veteran Affairs, Western Union and others from deploying Pexip Infinity.
+However, this hasn’t stopped customers like Arup, HPE, Vodafone, Department of Veteran Affairs, Western Union and many others from deploying Pexip Infinity.
 Why?
 Because it just works!!
+It is not just us at Pexip saying this, our clients use this term as well.
 It addresses their needs for video interoperability between Skype for Business — at ease and at scale.

 Does this certification change the product and its future in any way?
 Absolutely not.
 Pexip Infinity will continue to be developed at great pace, adding new features all the time.
 You might even find some nice new Microsoft-only features being added, but hey, we have that already today since version 14, where the product supports PowerPoint uploads and then render them to VTCs participants in Skype meetings.
 Pexip is still the only software in the world to do this.